 The Primrose Trail was actually my favourite hike near Seward, more than Exit Glacier.

-It was far less busy and I only met one other person on the whole 7 hours hiking it.
+It was far less busy and I only met one other person during the whole 7 hours of hiking it.

 Caines Head State Recreation Area

 The fun thing about heading to Caines Head State Recreation Area is that you can reach it by kayaking from Seward.

 Along the way, playful seals will most likely come and join you for a bit until you reach the starting point for the short hike through forest trails up to a viewpoint of the area.